Code-Institute-Submissions/MS1-infinity-gym/README.md

 ## Testing
 ---
+#### W3C URL Validator
+When I first passed my site through the validation, it revealed 3 errors, [See photo](assets/documents/validator.jpg)

+1. I changed a < p > to a < h6 >
+2. I changed the btn names on all pages.
+3. I changed the header and put it in the right place.

+After correcting it I ran it through the validator again and it came back without errors.

 #### W3C HTML Validator
 The following pages were passed through the W3C HTML validator:
 *   index.html
 *   lessons.html
 *   timetable.html
 *   location.html

-Some errors were found.
-This has been corrected and passed through the W3C HTML validator again.
-The pages passed without errors or warnings.
+Some minor errors were found.
+Such as closing} and too many spaces between code.
+This has been corrected and passed through the W3C CSS validator again.
+The page passed without errors or warnings.

 #### W3C CSS Validator